Openreach implemented its national stop-sell of Wholesale Line Rental (WLR) on 5 September.

 In areas where neither FTTP nor SOGEA is available, representing approximately 5% of the UK, the option to choose ADSL via a WLR PSTN line will remain accessible until 28th March 2024.

-This is to give Internet Service Providers (ISP’s) more time to consume the newly offered SoTAP / SoADSL option from Openreach, which bundles a copper pair with an ADSL signal, in the same way that SoGEA bundles a copper pair with FTTC as the broadband technology.
+This gives Internet Service Providers (ISP’s) more time to consume the newly offered SoTAP / SoADSL option from Openreach, which bundles a copper pair with an ADSL signal, in the same way that SoGEA bundles a copper pair with FTTC as the broadband technology.

 December 2025 – Openreach’s WLR and PSTN switch-off